-Peddlers, Solicitors and Transient Merchants, LMC Model Ordinance
+Peddlers, Solicitors, and Transient Merchants, LMC Model Ordinance

 League staff thoughtfully develops models for your city’s consideration.
 Models should be customized as appropriate for an individual city’s circumstances in consultation with the city’s attorney.
-Helpful background information on this model may be found in the Information Memo, “Regulating Peddlers, Solicitors and Transient Merchants.”
+Helpful background information on this model may be found in the Information Memo, “Regulating Peddlers, Solicitors, and Transient Merchants.”

 ORDINANCE NO. _____